People

 Research Scientist

-Surbhi Gahlot, Ph.D., is a Research Scientist in the Department of Pediatrics, Division of Child Neurology at UT Southwestern Medical Center.
-She obtained her PhD in neurobiology at the University of Delhi, India, and completed her postdoctoral research programs in the Department of Molecular & Integrative Physiology at the University of Michigan, and Department of Neuroscience at The Ohio State University.
-She joined the faculty at UT Southwestern in July 2022, focusing her research on how the central nervous system regulates energy balance and glucose homeostasis.
+Dr. Gahlot is a Research Scientist in the Department of Pediatrics, Division of Child Neurology, at UT Southwestern Medical Center.
+She obtained her doctorate in neurobiology at the University of Delhi, India, and completed her postdoctoral research programs in the Department of Molecular and Integrative Physiology at the University of Michigan and the Department of Neuroscience at The Ohio State University.
+Dr. Gahlot joined the faculty at UT Southwestern in July 2022, focusing her research on how the central nervous system regulates energy balance and glucose homeostasis.
 Her current research interests include understanding the protein-protein interactions in glycogen metabolism and neuromuscular diseases.
-Her investigations have resulted in numerous publications in peer-reviewed journals, and she has won several awards.
-She is the recipient of Pilot & Feasibility grant from NORC.
+Dr. Gahlot’s investigations have resulted in numerous publications in peer-reviewed journals, and she has won several awards, including a Pilot and Feasibility Program grant from the Nutrition and Obesity Research Center (NORC).
 Outside of research, she loves hanging out with her family, going outdoors, and trying delicious food.

 Mr. James Osborn